 When I was a kid, I wanted to program games and sell them.
 And educational games.
 And then training software.
 Office task automation.
 Game engine and rendering tools.
 Entertainment and visual FX applications.
 There was no limit to what I wanted to create, I just wanted to create things.

-I spent a lot of time after I graduated, making sure that I continued to learn and develop my skills further, and keep them up-to-date even though I was continuing to be employed in Business Analyst and IT Support roles due to the availability and work experience.
-The vision I had to be a full-time developer never left me.
+I spent a lot of time after graduation making sure that I continued to learn and develop my skills further, and keep them up-to-date even though I was continuously employed in Business Analyst and IT Support roles due to the availability and work experience.
+The ideas for things that I wanted to create myself never left me.

-I continued to explore rendering project examples, physics API integrations, graphics tool development, web applications and web API integrations, all outside of continuing the full-time work roles in the IT and Business environments.
+Continuing to explore rendering project examples, physics API integrations, graphics tool development, web applications and web API integrations, all outside of the full-time work roles in the IT and Business helped me to learn a lot more than I should have. ;o)

-These roles gave me a lot of exposure to IT requirements in the corporate environment, the gaps in standardised solutions and the availability of custom solutions.
-There were so many ideas always bubbling to the surface, crafting themselves into viable products in the back of my mind as I continued with the ‘other’ main duties I was already focusing on.
+The IT roles gave me a lot of exposure to IT requirements in the corporate environment, the gaps in standardised solutions and the availability of custom solutions, but these were just more ideas in the way of original ideas and projects.

 But if I didn’t ever try, I wouldn’t ever do it.